 Focusing on cash payments can be a great boost to a business’s working capital.
 Executing this may mean revisiting your accounts receivable policies and revising them to encourage your customers to pay earlier.

 In addition to attempting to increase cash payments, a business may also want to consider revising its credit policies.
 They should be sure that their credit practices are clear to their staff.
 Each customer should be checked out thoroughly before extending them credit.
 Set credit limits and stick to them.

 Although working capital includes current assets, a company may experience cash-flow problems if assets are not converted to cash.
 Other methods to increase working capital include selling long-term assets for cash or increasing sales revenues.

 In some cases, a business may need a little extra help and we offer a variety of options.
 With a working capital program from CFG Merchant Solutions, a business owner can focus on what matters most – growing their business!

 When you’re working with us, you’re doing just that – working with us.
 There is no middle man, no banks, no lenders.
-Just your business and our experts work together to complete your application, get approved and get funded, fast.
-Our process requires minimal verification of income, limited credit history information and little turnover time in an effort to help you as quick as we can.
+Just your business and our experts work together to complete your application, get approved, and get funded, fast.
+Our process requires minimal verification of income, limited credit history information, and little turnover time in an effort to help you as quickly as we can.
 We pride ourselves on simplicity and aim to help you grow and thrive as a business owner.
 Contact us today to see how we can help.